 Data appears on the communication lines as one of two d-c voltage levels: the binary "1" condition is 0v, the binary "0" condition is -16v.
 All binary digits of a word appear simultaneously on the wires of the output or input cable.

 Double connectors in each external equipment allow more than one device to be connected to the TeleProgrammer.
-External Function codes (EXF) sent by the TeleProgrammer select the equipment attached to the cable for communication.
+Select codes sent by the TeleProgrammer determine which equipment attached to a cable shall communicate with the TeleProgrammer.